Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Related work

-\textbf{Unrestricted puzzles} are puzzles that do not have formal constraints or generation model for the shape of the pieces.
-In general, the correct reconstruction of such puzzles can be described as a general planar adjacency graph of arbitrary maximal degree.
-In such puzzles, pieces can be matched to arbitrary number of neighbors abutting arbitrary section of their boundary.
-Additional complexity can arise form the description of the piece boundary itself.
-Somewhat unexpectedly, the very first work on computational puzzle solving~\cite{freeman1964apictorial} belongs to this class.
-However, because of these complexities, the prior art that \textit{has} addressed such puzzles typically employed implicit (and sometimes explicit) assumptions that characterized its test data.
+Unrestricted puzzles, the class we denote $\PU$, contain puzzles that do not have a formal generation process or constraints on the shape of their pieces.
+In such puzzles, the representation of the pieces is far more complex (than $\PS$ or $\PC$), they can be matched to an arbitrary number of neighbors abutting arbitrary sections of their boundary, and the reconstruction of such 2D puzzles can be described as a general planar adjacency graph of arbitrary maximal degree (unlike the degree 4 that characterizes the reconstructions of 2D puzzles in $\PC$ or $\PS$).
+Despite these complications, and somewhat unexpectedly, the very first work on computational puzzle solving~\cite{freeman1964apictorial} belongs to this class.